Alitalia: Head office

-Alitalia's head office is located in Building Alfa at Via Alberto Nassetti in Fiumicino, Province of Rome.
+Alitalia's head office was located in Building Alfa at Via Alberto Nassetti in Fiumicino, Province of Rome.
 The corporate headquarters was designed by AMDL, a Milan-based architecture firm.
 The head office was previously in a building at Piazza Almerico da Schio, also in Fiumicino.

 Branding

 Alitalia branding was iconic with Italians as the airline adopted the colors of the flag of Italy (green, white, and red).
 The name Alitalia is an Italian portmanteau of the words ali ('wings') and Italia ('Italy').

 The iconic livery, designed based on its logo, had the letter A painted on the tailfin of the aircraft, with a hockey stick-style livery design on the body.
 It was introduced in 1969.
 Starting with the joint venture with Etihad Airways, the airline redesigned its livery with a warm ivory fuselage design with only the Alitalia A wrapped around the tail and the tail section of the airplane.
 The final branding and livery design was created by Landor.